rexresearch

 transfer processes and apparatus.
 The invention has general

-applicable to industrial and non-industrial processes as well as
+is applicable to industrial and non-industrial processes as well

-residential use.
-Practical industrial application of the invention
+as residential use.
+Practical industrial application of the

-may be found in the field of steam generation for heating and for
+invention may be found in the field of steam generation for

-propulsion device is disclosed.
-The swimming propulsion device
+swimming propulsion device is disclosed.
+The swimming propulsion

-includes a fuselage having a forward section and an aft section,
+device includes a fuselage having a forward section and an aft

-at least one propulsor pivotably connected to the forward section
+section, at least one propulsor pivotably connected to the

-of the fuselage, at least one stabilizer pivotably connected to
+forward section of the fuselage, at least one stabilizer

-the aft section of the fuselage, a swimmer connection mechanism
+pivotably connected to the aft section of the fuselage, a

 Some embodiments of this aspect of the present invention may